blockmatic-icebox/dev-configs/README.md

 ## Motivation

-At Blockmatic we want to share a common [programming philosophy](https://developers.blockmatic.io), code style and enviroment configuration to maximize reusability and facilitate collaboration.
+At Blockmatic we want to share a common [programming philosophy](https://developers.blockmatic.io), code style and environment configuration to maximize reusability and facilitate collaboration.

 ### dev-scripts CLI